Statement of Data Protection and Privacy Policies

 You can ask us to restrict the processing of personal information we hold about you if you contest the accuracy of the personal information we process about you, consider that the processing is unlawful but you do not want us to erase the information, you wish the information to be retained in connection with a legal claim, or you have objected to the grounds upon which we process the information.
 Where you have asked us to restrict processing the information we shall only hold, process and erase the information as permitted by you or as permitted by applicable data protection laws.
 We will advise you if we do not agree with your request to restrict processing and our reasons.

 Right to Data Portability

-Where you provide personal information to us and consent to us using it and the processing is carried out by automatic means you are entitled to receive a copy of that information in a machine-readable format and for that to be provided to another data controller, where technically possible.
+Where you provide personal information to us and consent to us using it, or it is processed pursuant to a contract with you or for your benefit and the processing is carried out by automatic means, you are entitled to receive a copy of that information in a machine-readable format and for that to be provided to another data controller, where technically possible.

 Right to Object